Black Friday 2018 Pixel 3 deals Nov. 22: Free Pixel 3, $400 Pixel 3, $530 Pixel 3 XL

 The Pixel 3 is a CNET Editors' Choice phone for good reason.
 It, and the larger Pixel 3 XL, take the best photos on a phone, and that's with one rear camera, not, two, three or even four.
 So I'm excited that Black Friday and Cyber Monday deals are embracing the Pixel 3 phones on Verizon, Google's online store and Best Buy.
 The Pixel 3 handsets will work with your favorite carriers.

-Bonus fact: Some sales are already underway, which makes this stretch of November the perfect time to pick up a Pixel 3.
+Bonus fact: The best deals start Nov.
+22, and we may see more pop up for Nov.
+26, which makes this stretch of November the perfect time to pick up a Pixel 3.

 If you're also weighing options for other phones, also see Black Friday sales for Apple's iPhones, the Galaxy Note and Galaxy S9 phones and for other excellent handsets, like the OnePlus 6T and top LG models.